wayjay4/paginator_lr_app/README.md

 php artisan serve
 ```

 You're ready to go!
-Visit Todo App in your browser!
+Visit App in your browser!

 ---